boatilus/storefront-go/README.md

 # storefront-go

-> **IMPORTANT NOTE**
-> This library is highly experimental and currently very minimally tested.
-It's being dogfooded in a current commercial project, but isn't production-worthy, and is probably heavily broken.

-`storefront-go` is a Go client for Shopify's [Storefront](https://shopify.dev/api/storefront#top) API.
+`storefront-go` is a Go client for [Shopify's Storefront API](https://shopify.dev/api/storefront#top).
 It's focused on the ergonomics around querying rather than on mutation, using schema introspection and code generation to provide types, but otherwise providing a pretty bog standard HTTP client interface.

 Documentation is "best effort" given the existing documentation within the schema and doesn't conform to Go best standards with respect to formatting.

+> ⚠️ **IMPORTANT NOTE**: This library is highly experimental and currently very minimally tested.
+It's being dogfooded in a current commercial project, but isn't production-worthy, and is probably heavily broken.

 ## Requirements